Why you don't want to skip sketching your designs

 - Printed photographs or idea board of my subject

-- My Pen and Ink Reference Guide (available in my creative library)
+- My Pen and Ink Reference Guide (available free to download at the end of this post here)

 I like to be comfortable when I sketch and find my ideas flow so much easier when I am in my comfort zone.
 So, I am usually doing sketches in my favorite spot on our couch in my yoga pants.
 I have a swing arm lamp that swings into place over my corner of the couch to give me great lighting.
 Most of the time I work on sketches after the kids have gone to bed, or when they are at school and the house is quiet.
 I also like to sketch while watching a television show or movie with the family.
 You should find the best time and location that works for you to fuel your creativity.
 For you, it might be relaxing in a park, lounging by a pool with a soothing waterfall, or, on the couch in yoga pants.